node-installable/installable/README.md

 ## Installable
 Installable provides a base for Javascript apps with a npm based plugin manager.
-It provides the conventions (and templates) for the apps and plugins and manages the installation process of the plugins.
+It provides the conventions (and templates) for the apps and plugins and manages the installation process of the plugins via an HTTP API.

 Installable enforces some conventions.
 It requires [express](http://expressjs.com/) for the back end and [webpack](http://webpack.github.io/) for the front end.
 It uses [gulp](http://gulpjs.com/) as a task runner and focuses on Single Page Apps.